Trump dislikes border security deal but Republicans urge support

-WASHINGTON (Reuters) - President Donald Trump said on Tuesday he was unhappy with a deal struck by congressional negotiators on border security that denied him funds for his promised U.S.-Mexican border wall, but did not reject it outright as fellow Republicans urged his support.
+WASHINGTON (Reuters) - President Donald Trump said on Tuesday he was not happy with a deal struck by congressional negotiators on border security that denied him funds for his promised U.S.-Mexican border wall, but did not reject it outright as fellow Republicans urged his support.

 Trump's demand in December for $5.7 billion from Congress to help build a wall on the southern border triggered a 35-day closure of about a quarter of the federal government.
 But he remains undecided about whether he will support the agreement reached on Monday night that includes $1.37 billion for border fencing.